Hiyoteam/hackchat-client-plus/README.md

 - Fast quote (To reply to a certain message, just rightclick the sender's nickname) (thanks to [https://crosst.chat] for this part of code)
 - Autocolor (When joining a channel, the client will automatically change your nickname color with a `changecolor` command.
 As you dont need to set color mannually every time, your nickname wont be colorless any more.)
 - Better reconnect (When you are disconnected from the server, the client will reconnect with your nickname with an extra underline to avoid being blocked because of having the same nickname as your former connection which still exists in the server.
 And if it fails to reconnect, when you try to send something the client will try reconnecting again.)
+- No line overflows (The same with official client.)
+- More picture source can be rendered (SM-MS and postimages and 路过图床 and so on.)
+- No iPhone scaling issue (When an iPhone user clicks on the input field, the website won't be scaled.)

 ---